Cantonese Poached Chicken (Bai Qie Ji)

 The Chinese name for the dish (白切鸡 – bak chit gai in Cantonese or bai qie ji in Mandarin) translates to white cut chicken.
 It’s named as such because it’s poached in water and results in what is technically a very plain dish, like a pure, blank piece of paper.

-In fact, anything cooked in water with little or no seasoning is prefaced with the word white” in Chinese.
+In fact, anything cooked in water with little or no seasoning is prefaced with the word “white” in Chinese.
 Another example of this is boiled fresh shrimp, which is usually called “white boiled shrimp” in Cantonese or bak churk ha.

 How To Cook Bai Qie Ji The Traditional Way